Griswold cast iron skillet. Simple identification guide using logos.

 Puritan

-From the 1920s to-1930s, Griswold Puritan cast iron will have a pattern number at 6 o’clock.
+From the 1920s to the 1930s, Griswold Puritan cast iron had a pattern number at 6 o’clock.

 If you have Puritan cast iron, click the link to learn more.